ona-li-toki-e-jan-Epiphany-tawa-mi/ilo-li-sina/lipu_pi_kama_sona/nasin_kepeken-en_US.md

 Gets the value from a given enviroment variable.

 The names are the possible variants for the desired variable.
 Each will be accessed one by one, returing the value of the first variable that has one.
-For example, the name of the user is usually stored in "USER" or "LOGNAME" on Linux distros, but in "USERNAME" on Windows.
+For example, the name of the user is usually stored in "USER" or "LOGNAME" on Linux distros, but in "USERNAME" on Windows (only for example, you should use the variable __nimi_jan instead.)
 By supplying all 3 variants, you can ensure that it will work on both.

 If none of the given variables have a value, then nothing is returned.